 Complete the FAFSA online by going to www.fafsa.ed.gov.

 FAFSA applications for an upcoming school year are available as of January 1 of that year.
 After January 1 you should complete that year's FAFSA application as soon as possible.
-For example, if you plan to enter college in September 2013 you should complete the FAFSA as soon after January 1, 2013 as possible.
+For example, if you plan to enter college in September 2014 you should complete the FAFSA as soon after January 1, 2014 as possible.
 Also each state and college has their own FAFSA deadline; check to be sure you meet those deadlines to be eligible for your state's financial aid programs.